rindfleisch/DADS6005_Real-time_Q2/README.md

 ### Export file from PosgreSQL
 Q1 Easy Question: What is the average number of times college students consume vegetables per week?
-To answer this question, you can use simple statistics by calculating the mean value of the 'veggies_day' column in the dataset.
+To answer this question, we use simple statistics by calculating the mean value of the 'veggies_day' column in the dataset.
 ```sql
 SELECT AVG(veggies_day) FROM AS2_raw;
 ```
 ![4584f49a-29c6-4fbb-a94f-22700bd661c9](https://user-images.githubusercontent.com/90588689/236502387-11e103a6-07f5-4ec0-82ee-e47bd87c3c52.jpg)

-Q2 Medium Question: What are the top 3 most popular cuisines among college students who have cooking experience?
-For this question, you can perform a join operation between the 'cook' column (students with cooking experience) and the 'fav_cuisine' column (favorite cuisine of the students).
+Q2 Medium Question: What are the top 3 most popular cuisines among college students?
+For this question, we perform selection from  the 'fav_cuisine_coded' column (favorite cuisine of the students).
 Then, use aggregation functions to find the top 3 most popular cuisines.
 ```sql
 SELECT